-The Rudest Book Ever by Shwetabh Gangwar tries to bring a fresh perspective on how we see the world.
+The Rudest Book Ever Summary by Shwetabh Gangwar tries to bring a fresh perspective on how we see the world.
 It puts emphasis on why one should focus on learning how to think rather than learning what to think.
 Also, it teaches why understanding your “self” is crucial in dealing with common problems like rejection.

-The Rudest Book Ever Summary
+The Rudest Book Ever Summary (PDF)

-In this book Shwetabh shatters our existing beliefs.
+In this book, Shwetabh shatters our existing beliefs.

 So brace yourself.
 Because some lessons are going to be rude.